Staff

 Thiri Thinn Pyae Sone

 Thiri is originally from Myanmar and is a passionate volunteer at SEEAWA.
 With roots in Southeast Asia and a strong belief in the rights of women and a safe, secure world for all gender groups, she is dedicated to empowering marginalised communities.
-Thiri finished her postgraduate studies in Sustainable Development and Global Governance from Middlesex University, London.
+Thiri finished her postgraduate studies in Sustainable Development and Global Governance and Sustainable Development from Middlesex University, London.
 She is proud to support SEAWA’s mission to uplift and advocate for Southeast and East Asian women in the UK